G-ier/dokurag/README.md

 ## Potential Future Steps

 - Add ingestion for images
+- Better prompt structuring
+- System prompt structuring
 - Evaluation suite and regression tests for retrieval and QA quality
 - Configurable chunking and overlap strategies with automatic tuning
 - Pluggable embedding and LLM providers with retries, rate-limit handling, and fallbacks
-- Caching of embeddings and query results; background index compaction/cleanup
-- Docker packaging and one-command local/remote deployment
+- Docker support and one-command local/remote deployment
-- Observability: structured logs, tracing, and metrics
+- Observability
 - Lightweight web UI for browsing, searching, and chatting over documents
-- Source-grounded answers with inline citations and page spans
+- UI for managing uploaded docs